metal3-io/metal3-docs/docs/user-guide/src/bmo/install_baremetal_operator.md

 * certificates exist
 * IRONIC_CERT_FILE : Ironic certificate path
 * IRONIC_KEY_FILE : Ironic certificate key path
-* MARIADB_KEY_FILE: Path to the key of MariaDB
-* MARIADB_CERT_FILE:  Path to the cert of MariaDB
-* MARIADB_CAKEY_FILE: Path to the CA key of MariaDB
-* MARIADB_CACERT_FILE: Path to the CA certificate of MariaDB

 Before version 0.5.0, Ironic Inspector parameters were also used: